Jabezare/QRCodeReader/README.md

 # QRCodeReader
-Application that reads QR codes from images utilizing machine vision.
+Application that reads QR and barcodes from images and video utilizing machine vision.